Phpillip/phpillip/doc/console/commands.md

 ## Watch

-Have Phpillip watch for any changes in `/src` and rebuild the files automatically:
+Have Phpillip watch for any change in `/src` and rebuild the files automatically:

 __Usage:__